kocak-id/Kusonime-Scrapper/README.md

 ## Usage
 1. Open Kusonime.com on your web browser
-2. Copy link from anime that you want to scrape
+2. Copy link from anime you want to scrape
 3. Open Kusonime Scraper and paste your url on ?url= parameter

 ```